The Engaged Sierran

 Katharine Daly of Dunbarton stepped up to the challenge on learning of this pending vacancy.
 She was approved by the Executive Committee and has already started learning the intricacies of the job.

-Katharine is a Life Member of the Sierra Club, and has been an active member in New Hampshire Chapter since 2004.
-She is a retired attorney and former Executive Director of the Human Rights Commission, with responsibility for creating that agency’s operating budget.
+Katharine is a Life Member of the Sierra Club, and has been an active member in the New Hampshire Chapter since 2004.
+She is a retired attorney and former Executive Director of the Human Rights Commission, with responsibility for creating that agency's operating budget.

 When asked what she felt was the priority for the environmental future of New Hampshire, Katharine had this to say: "Right now a top priority in New Hampshire is to move forward in a positive direction to make sure our state continues to conserve and protect the environment as we help our country solve energy and climate issues.
 For example, Sierra Club's participation in the examination of the Site Evaluation Committee and establishment of environmental standards in the siting of energy generating facilities is critical.
 It is important that NH Sierra continues to advocate for broad, sensible, scientifically based standards that will protect the environment."